 - Sixteen EHCY authorized activities,

-- The additional ARP Homeless I authorized activities that are allowable with ARP Homeless I funds, and
+- The additional ARP-HCY authorized activities that are allowable with both ARP Homeless I funds and ARP Homeless II funds, and

 - A resource list of and strategies for county offices of education (COEs), districts, school sites and community-based organizations.